AstroStudios13/Untitled-Pong-GameV.12/SECURITY.md

 [#]⬛The Version is not yet made or thought of

-(Beta means the verison before the main version is released, so everything you see in beta may not be in the actuall main version
+(Beta means the verison before the main version is released.
+Also, beta is only available to testers that have asked to be a tester.
+If you would like to be a beta tester,

 | Version | Supported          | Realesed   |